jmpessoa/lazandroidmodulewizard/readme.txt

               -Lazarus forum community!

+version 0.4 - 08 February - 2014 -

+      :: NEW!
+Add Support for Android API > 13.

+         1.A new code architecture!
+         2.A lot of code lines was fix/changed/Add!

+      :: Fix BackButton issue.
+Now all Forms close correctly.
+[See AppDemo1]

+      :: warning: compatibility issue:

+        1. jForm: no more has the property "BackButton".
+              Please,  edit/modify you *.lfm before loading your old project

+        2. jEditText: no more has the property "SingleLine".
+              Please,  edit/modify you *.lfm before loading your old project

+        3. jView: the Canvas property  now is a component property.
+              Please, drop the new jCanvas component and set/configure it.[See AppDemo1]

+            :: known issues:

+               jEditText1: the "InputTypeEx" property at the moment is just "dummy".
+                        Indeed, it is hard coded as "itxMultiLine", others values crash app!
+Why?

+      :: The [Projects] Demos were updated.

+          :: known issues:
+             AppDemo1: jCanvasES2 demo: [2D an 3D]: the draw disappear on the [second] button click after the BackButton pressed...

 version 0.3 - revision 0.3 - 30 December 2013 -

       :: New!
 Add Option to Select Android Platform